cs5665-group/march-madness-repo/README.md

 5. Once you have added the kaggle.json setup, go to the datasets directory and run the following:
 6. kaggle competitions download -c march-machine-learning-mania-2025
 7. unzip kaggle competitions download -c march-machine-learning-mania-2025

+# Things to note:

+1. The submission file contains a season id with likelihood of wins.
+Id format 2025_ID1_ID2 represents the probability that the team with the lower TeamId beats the team with the higher TeamID.